-|Display||6.7-inch SUPER AMOLED display (2400×1080 resolution)||6.3-inch Dynamic AMOLED display (2280×1080 resolution)|
+|Display||6.3 inches||6.7-inch SUPER AMOLED display (2400×1080 resolution)|

-|Rear Camera||12MP standard lens, 12MP ultra-wide lens, 12MP telephoto lens||16MP ultra-wide lens, 12MP wide-angle lens, 12MP telephoto lens|
+|Cameras||16MP ultra-wide lens, 12MP wide-angle lens, 12MP telephoto lens||16MP ultra-wide lens, 12MP wide-angle lens, 12MP telephoto lens, a DepthVision lens|

-A 19 year old with an interest in tech, Fortnite and Pokemon.
-When not doing anything related to any of these you will find him with his books, be it educational or not.
+Has an interest in technology and video games.
+When not doing anything related to either of these you will find him with his books, educational or not.